-**FOR HSC ONLY, please follow the instructions and use the form HERE to submit a chemical inventory.
+**HSC ONLY: Please follow the instructions and use the form to submit a chemical inventory.

 It’s time to start preparing for the annual Chemical Inventory Submission!

 Does this apply to my lab and what is it?
 The responsible party and/or designee for each WVU laboratory and chemical storage area is required to submit annually a current, accurate chemical inventory.
-The chemical inventory must be generated electronically using the instructions found within the form on the EHS website at http://www.ehs.wvu.edu/laboratory-and-research-safety/hazardous-materials/chemical-inventory.
+The chemical inventory must be generated electronically using the instructions found above.

 When is it due and where does it go?
 Typically, the chemical inventory is due to your CHO by July 1st of each year unless your CHO specifies otherwise.
 Your CHO will forward your inventory to WVU Environmental Health and Safety at EHS_chemicals@mail.wvu.edu by July 15th.
 However, if you are a 9-month appointment, then your chemical inventory is due in May prior to your departure.